junxit/us-congress-bills-112/metadata.md

 - 2011-07-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4632-4634)
 - 2011-07-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4632-4634)
 - 2011-07-07 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2011-12-14 — Amendment SA 1462 agreed to in Senate by Unanimous Consent.
+- 2011-12-14 — Amendment SA 1462 proposed by Senator Reid for Senator Kerry. (consideration: CR S8611; text: CR S8611) To make minor edits to the bill.
+- 2011-12-14 — Measure laid before Senate by unanimous consent. (consideration: CR S8611)
+- 2011-12-14 — Passed Senate with amendments by Voice Vote. (text: CR S8611)
+- 2011-12-14 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(text: CR S8611)
+- 2011-12-14 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2011-12-14 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2011-12-14 — Senate amendment agreed to: Amendment SA 1462 agreed to in Senate by Unanimous Consent.
+- 2011-12-14 — Senate amendment proposed (on the floor): Amendment SA 1462 proposed by Senator Reid for Senator Kerry.(consideration: CR S8611; text: CR S8611)
+- 2011-12-14 — Senate amendment submitted